jalvesaq/vimcmdline/README.md

-If you are using Neovim, you can use its syntax highlight capabilities to colorize the interpreter output, and you can customize the colors in your *nvimrc*.
+If you are using Neovim, you can use its syntax highlight capabilities to colorize the interpreter output, and you can customize the colors in your *vimrc*.
 The example of customization below is for a terminal emulator that supports 256 colors (see in Neovim `:h highlight-ctermfg`):

 ```vim